VR-25/acc/README.md

 # cooldown_capacity (cc) #
 # Capacity/voltage_now_millivolts at which the cooldown cycle starts.
 # Cooldown reduces battery stress induced by prolonged exposure to high temperature and high charging voltage.
-# It does so through periodically pausing charging for a few seconds (more details below).
+# It does so through periodically pausing charging for a few seconds (cooldown_pause, more details below).

 # resume_capacity (rc) #
 # Capacity or voltage_now_millivolts at which charging should resume.